cparish312/hindsight/README.md

 2) **Server Upload:** Upload screenshots directly to your server.
 * The screenshots timeline can be viewed and searched by running `python timeline_view.py`
 3) **Query:** Run natural language queries against the text in your screenshots.
 There are 3 types of querying techniques currently available:
-    1) Basic (Default or start query with `b\`): Uses top N contexts retreived by chromadb and feeds them to a single LLM call
+    1) Basic (Default or start query with `b/`): Uses top N contexts retreived by chromadb and feeds them to a single LLM call
-    2) Long Context (start query with `l\`): For each top N contexts grabs the frames immediately before and after.
+    2) Long Context (start query with `l/`): For each top N contexts grabs the frames immediately before and after.
 For each context, the frames are combined and fed to an LLM.
 Finally, all of the results are fed to a summary LLM call to generate the response.
-    3) Decomposition (start query with `d\`): First creates prompt asking LLM to generate prompts to gain context for the query.
+    3) Decomposition (start query with `d/`): First creates prompt asking LLM to generate prompts to gain context for the query.
 Then, it run Long Context on each of these sub-prompts.
 Finally, it combines all of the results of the sub-prompts and feeds it to the LLM with the user query.
-    4) All (start query with `a\`): Runs all of the above methods and passes answers as a prompt asking to chose the best answer and report the method the answer came from.
+    4) All (start query with `a/`): Runs all of the above methods and passes answers as a prompt asking to chose the best answer and report the method the answer came from.

 ## Developing
 You can easily build applications on top of Hindsight.